 NBADADDR Indicates the specified network address was in an incorrect format, or the address contained illegal information.

 NBADOPT Indicates the specified options values were in an incorrect format or contained illegal information.

 NNOADDR Indicates the NS provider could not allocate an address.
-NOUTSTATE Indicates the primitive was issued from an invalid state.

 NBADSEQ Indicates the specified sequence number was incorrect or illegal.

 NBADDATA Indicates the specified amount of user data was outside the range supported by the NS provider.

 NSYSERR Indicates a system error.
 The error is indicated in the primitive.

 NNOTSUPPORT Indicates the specified primitive type is not known to the NS provider.

 NODDCUD Indicates an odd-length call user data string.